-How Do I Find a Book Editor?
+How to Find a Book Editor

 If you have written a book and are trying to find a qualified book editor to help revise your book manuscript, there are several approaches you can take.
 First, you could contact a writing organization in your local area to see if they have any suggestions or a list of recommended book editors and book editing services.
 Second, you could contact the English Department at your local university or, if your local university has one, the Writing Center.
 The faculty and staff in these organizations will likely be able to steer you in the right direction.
-They generally have a list of possible book editors and/or book editing services you could contact.
+They generally have a list of possible book editors and/or book editing and proofreading services you could contact.
 A third way to find a book editor is to search online.
 This article provides some suggestions to assist you in identifying and connecting with the best book editor for you using an online search.

 When writing any important document, and especially a book manuscript, you will always benefit from working with a professional editor who can help improve the flow, consistency, and overall professionalism.
 Although self-editing is an important component of writing, it is always a challenge to spot errors in your work and having a professional book editor review your manuscript will help you drastically improve your end product—your published book.
 A professional book editor looks at your book manuscript with “fresh” eyes and an objective point of view, both of which are important when undergoing the editing process.